-Pamukkale is one of the main brightest diamonds in Turkey's rich necklace of sights.
+Pamukkale is one of the main brightest diamonds in the rich necklace of the sights of Turkey.
 It is believed that not seeing Pamukkale means not seeing Turkey.
-And this is not surprising, because a unique masterpiece of nature, which has no analogues in the world - Pamukalle - is inscribed on the UNESCO World Heritage List.
-Pamukkale in Turkish means "Cotton Castle".
-Its enchanting white-blue architectural ensemble resembles a cotton plantation or a fairy-tale palace made of powdered sugar.
-This complex of thermal springs is located in 250 km from Antalya airport, in Western Anatolia to the north of the city of Denizli.
+And this is not surprising, because the unique masterpiece of nature, which has no analogues in the world - Pamukalle - is listed as a UNESCO World Heritage Site.
+Pamukkale in Turkish means “Cotton Castle”.
+Its enchanting white and blue architectural ensemble resembles cotton plantations or a fabulous palace of powdered sugar.
+This complex of thermal springs is located in 250 km from Antalya Airport, in Western Anatolia, north of the city of Denizli.

-When you see Pamukkale, you simply stop with delight and seeming unreality of what you saw.
-The base of the volcano is surrounded by an 150 meter original dazzling white cascade of petrified waterfalls from calcareous tuff and stepped terraces of lakes of blue and turquoise colors.
-The basins of the basins, which here are about 20 000, are lined with lace bumps of stalagmites and stalactites, sparkling with all the colors of the rainbow in the sun.
-The area of the largest basins reaches 100 m2, the depth varies from 0,5 to 2,5 m.
-This natural miracle of Turkey was formed as a result of the activity of hot mineral springs, which, escaping from the clefts of the hills, covered them with limestone deposits, forming white travertines.
+Seeing Pamukkale, you just freeze with delight and seeming unreality of what he saw.
+The base of the volcano is surrounded by a 150 meter-long, peculiar dazzling white cascade of petrified tufa waterfalls and stepped terraces of lakes of blue and turquoise colors.
+The bowls of the pools, which are around 20 000, are bordered by the lace sides of stalagmites and stalactites glittering with all the colors of the rainbow in the rays of the sun.
+The area of the largest pools reaches 100 м2, the depth varies from 0,5 - 2,5 m.
+This natural wonder of Turkey was formed as a result of the activity of hot mineral springs, which, escaping from the crevices of the hills, covered them with a limestone coating, forming white travertines.
 Words can not convey all the fabulous beauty of these places - it just needs to be seen!
-Not surprisingly, the first thing that tourists recall visiting Pamukkale is Turkey.
+Not surprisingly, the first thing that remembers tourists who have visited Turkey - Pamukkale.

 I appreciated the unique beauty of Pamukkale and Andrei Konchalovsky, choosing him for the role of the nymph Calypso when shooting the film "Odyssey."